Deflection, Defined & Measured

 Coveo Case Deflection Dashboard

 If your reporting software can separate out explicit versus implicit deflection metrics, this will help produce one set of inarguable numbers for the explicit deflections while having a more flexible model for implicit deflection that is still important but is perhaps subject to interpretation or caveats.
-If you can join the deflection data with case cost information to show how much money the different types of deflections produce, that’s even better because reports with dollar signs are often times the best kind of business intelligence.
+If you can join the deflection data with case cost information to show how much money the different types of deflections produce, that’s even better because reports with dollar signs are oftentimes the best kind of business intelligence.
 This can be as simple as multiplying each deflection count by an average cost per case.
 Better yet, if your organization is undergoing a product transformation such as a transition from perpetual to SaaS licensing, quantifying the value of the “informational” content that drives increased adoption and subscription revenue can be even more valuable than the “cost savings” associated with case deflection.

 Conclusion